at8i/Change-Background-for-Ubuntu-linux/README.md

 ## Installation
 1. Download the file. ` git clone https://github.com/at8i/Change-Background-for-Ubuntu-linux`
 2. cd into it : `cd Change-Background-for-Ubuntu-linux`
 3. You have 2 options now.
 Move it `/usr/local/bin/` or move it to your shellscript folder.
+Whichever you are comfortable with.
-4. `cd /to/your/folder` and `sudo chmod +x changeBG.sh` .
+4. Chane directory int the chosen folder `cd /to/your/folder` and make the file executable `sudo chmod +x changeBG.sh` .
-5. Now open the file with your favorite editor and enter the path to you wallpapers folder and you can also change the time interval for background change in seconds.(with sudo privilages)
+5. Now open the file with your favorite editor and enter the path to you wallpapers folder and you can also change the time interval for background change in seconds(with sudo privilages if you have moved to /usr/local/bin).
 ## Adding to startup
 1. Open the "Startup Applications" program and add shell file to it.
 2. Restart your system.